Selection functions

 Loading vmd scripts

 The select_with_vmd function also accepts an optional keyword parameter srcload, which can be used to load custom scripts within vmd before running setting the selection.
-This allows the definition of tcl scripts with custom selection macros, for instance.
+This enables the definition of tcl scripts with custom selection macros, for instance.
 The usage would be:

 sel = select_with_vmd("file.pdb", "resname MYRES"; srcload = [ "mymacros1.tcl", "mymacros2.tcl" ])